Skip to content

 blockedTopicsComma-separated topics that force abstain.

-alwaysQueueTopicsComma-separated topics that force review.
+alwaysQueueTopicsComma-separated guarded topics that can draft but must go to review.

-mode or executionModemanual_review or auto_send_low_risk.
+mode or executionModeDefault execution mode: manual_review or auto_send_low_risk.

 preferAskWhenUncertainWhether uncertainty should bias toward asking or queueing.